Dawn Landes

 In June 2012, she released Mal Habillée, a collection of original French songs in the style of Ye-Ye.
 It features guest vocals by Matthew Caws (Nada Surf) and Tunde Adebimpe (TV on the Radio) and an interactive ebook with illustrations by the artist Danica Novgorodoff to accompany the text.
 In February 2014, she released Bluebird which features guest appearances by Norah Jones and others Bluebird won the 2015 14th Annual Independent Music Awards for '"Folk/Singer-Songwriter Album of the Year".

 On October 2, 2020, Landes released her latest album, ROW, featuring the music from the upcoming musical of the same name, written with book-writer Daniel Goldstein, under commission from New York Voices.
 The album project began with a Ted Talk Landes presented in 2015 on the musical's subject, transatlantic rower, Tori Murden McClure.
 The album features Will Oldham, Rachel Grimes, and Ben Sollee.
 The show was originally set to premiere in the summer of 2020 at the Williamstown Theatre Festival but was postponed due to the COVID-19 pandemic.
 The Williamstown Theatre Festival announced a partnership with Audible to release all seven of the productions originally expected to be performed during the 2020 festival.

+In 2024 Landes recorded and toured songs from the 1971 'The Liberated Woman's Songbook' by Jerry Silverman.
+In London, this included an on stage discussion with Peggy Seeger.

 Landes also performs as a member of all-girl trio The Bandana Splits.
 Landes was once married to musician Josh Ritter, with whom she also toured.
-She is now married to songwriter and musician Creighton Irons, with whom she has a daughter, Callan.
+She now lives in Chapel Hill, North Carolina and is married to composer Creighton Irons, with whom she has two children, Callan and Wright.